PINSystems/downtimeMon/README.md

 3) Copy/transfer the distribution files to the directory created in step 2
 4) If changing any app settings, they can be found in downtimeMon.settings.json.
    This file is used by downtimeMon.install.py, downtimeMon.py and downtimeMonServer.py
-   Settings should be updated before executing the install script as the "installDir" setting is used to beuild the service files.
+   Settings should be updated before executing the install script as the "installDir" setting is used to build the service files.
    Default Setting Values:
      "installDir":"/etc/downtimeMon",
      "logsDirectory": "/etc/downtimeMon/logs",
      "lastExecutionFile": "/etc/downtimeMon/lastExecution",
      "testIntervalSecs":"300",
      "executionLogLen": "25",
      "serverHttpPort": "8899"
 5) Open a shell, change to the directory fronm step 2
 6) Execute:  sudo python3 downtimeMon.install.py
 7) After execution is verified, the folder created in step 2 can be deleted

-The installation process (assuming default setting values):
+**The installation process (assuming default setting values):**
 - Makes sure the downtimeMon services aren't running
 - Creates the following folders, if they don't already exist:
 &nbsp;&nbsp;    [installDir]